Henry Chamberlain Russell: Family

-Russell married Emily Jane, daughter of Ambrose Foss, who survived him with a son and four daughters.
+Russell married Emily Jane, daughter of Ambrose Foss.
+She survived him with a son and four daughters.

 Legacy

 Russell was a conscientious and enthusiastic worker; his hours of attendance at the observatory were commonly from nine in the morning until midnight.
 He was an excellent mechanic and was responsible for many inventions which proved to be of great value in relation with his work.
 His theory of a 19 years cycle in weather periodicity could not be proved on the information available, and the same may be said of the 33 years cycle of Charles Egeson, an assistant of Russell's at the observatory.
 Russell's paper on the Darling River read in 1879, suggesting that vast supplies of water must be flowing at a lower level was a very interesting prediction considering that artesian water was practically unknown at the time.
-But, however interesting these theories may have been, the great value of Russell's efforts lies in the mass of tabulated work done by him or under his direction in astronomy and especially meteorology, which has been a mine of information for all workers in the subjects.
+The great value of Russell's efforts lies in the mass of tabulated work done by him or under his direction in astronomy and especially meteorology, which has been a mine of information for all workers in the subjects.